UGANDA

 Livelihoods development

-Tailoring: Training women and girls in tailoring and sewing skills
+Tailoring: Training women and girls in tailoring and sewing skills.

 Supporter donations have enabled ACAN to: